ebird/ebirdst/docs/articles/trends.md

 # eBird Trends Data Products

-**Version Note:** In 2025, the eBird Status Data Products were updated to the 2023 version year, however, none of the Trends data products were updated.
-Therefore the Trends Data Products currently available via `ebirdst` are for the 2022 prediction year.
+**Version Note:** In 2025, the eBird Status Data Products were updated to the 2023 version year; however, none of the Trends data products were updated.
+Therefore the Trends Data Products currently available via `ebirdst` are for the 2022 version year.

 The eBird Trends Data Products provide estimates of trends in relative abundance based on eBird data.
 Trend estimates are made on a 27 km by 27